Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 Now, the real question is: how do fashion houses promote sustainable fashion?

-High fashion and sustainability: the initiatives of the fashion houses
+High fashion and sustainability: the fashion houses' initiatives

 There are several international designers who have supported the decisive shift towards sustainability.